dnsimple/dnsimple-support/content/articles/deployment-editor.markdown

 # Deployment Editor

-From the Deployment editor page, you can view the records for a zone, both at DNSimple and also external DNS provider(s).
+From the Deployment editor page, you can view the records for a zone, both at DNSimple and also [external DNS provider(s)](/articles/external-zones).
 The Deployment editor page groups records together, so that you can easily see which records are at which DNS provider(s).

 <div class="section-steps" markdown="1">
 ##### Accessing the Deployment Editor from the Zones page

-1. From the [Record Editor](/articles/managing-external-zones) page, click on any zone to enter the Deployment Editor for that zone.
+1. From the [Zones](/articles/managing-external-zones) page, click on any listed zone to enter the Deployment Editor for that zone.

     ![Zones page](/files/zones-page.png)
 </div>